When is a non-Markovian quantum process classical?: Genuinely Quantum Processes

 As we have alluded to throughout this article, the classicality of a process depends on the measurement scheme that is employed to probe it; a process that appears classical in one basis---and is thus NDGD with respect to said basis---might display non-classical correlations when probed differently.
 This raises the question if non-classicality is merely a matter of perspective.
 In principle, for any process, there could exist a probing scheme that yields classical statistics.
 More concretely, for an experimenter that can perform arbitrary measurements, it might always be possible to `hide' the quantum nature of a process by choosing their respective measurements at the times $\{t_j\}$ such that the resulting statistics are classical.

 Naturally, such schemes with (potentially non-projective) measurements go beyond the discussion of classicality that we have conducted so far.
 As we will not limit the employed instruments of such schemes to be the same at every time, we will call them \textit{unrestricted} in what follows.
-However, we still assume that the instrument at each time is fixed in advance and is independent of previous measurements (otherwise the concept of marginalization is meaningless).
+However, we still assume that the instrument at each time is fixed in advance and is independent of previous measurements---if the choice of instruments could depend on previous outcomes, then the employed probing scheme would be temporally correlated and marginalization at a given time would not be well-defined.

 In this case, our previous results allow us to show that there exist \emph{genuinely quantum} processes, i.e., processes that display non-classical statistics with respect to \emph{every} unrestricted measurement scheme (in the sense described above) which reveals something about the probed process.